-Heather has been executing UX research for over 17 years.
-She has managed research in virtually every industry including automotive, ecommerce, financial services, health, and technology.
-Heather leads the Bold Insight training program to ensure consistent and high quality insights are delivered on all engagements.
-She has a MS in Psychology with an emphasis in Human Factors from Clemson University.
+Heather has been managing and executing user experience research for over 15 years.
+She brings extensive experience designing research projects using a variety of methods to address each project’s unique objectives.
+Heather has worked in virtually every industry including automotive, ecommerce, financial services, health, and technology.
+She leads the Bold Insight training program to ensure consistent and high quality insights delivered on all engagements.
+Heather has a MS in Psychology with an emphasis in Human Factors from Clemson University.

 Something unique about you summed up in one sentence